Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 - data:/var/lib/postgresql/data

-For production, consider a managed database (AWS RDS, DigitalOcean Managed Databases) instead—backups, replication, and maintenance are handled for you.
+For a live app, consider a managed database (AWS RDS, DigitalOcean Managed Databases) instead - backups, replication, and maintenance are handled for you.
+If you do use the accessory above, point DATABASE_URL at the accessory service name, not localhost; localhost from the Rails container means the Rails container itself.

 Managing Secrets